 The status of each gateway is displayed on the Routing page.
+The status of the gateways for an individual port are also shown on the Port Settings pages.
 Refer to Section 3.1.4: Network Routing for information on viewing and modifying network routes.
 An icon next to each gateway indicates its state: